 Stomach: The Churning Chamber

 Your stomach is a muscular sac that acts as a temporary storage container and a powerful mixer.
 It secretes gastric juices, including hydrochloric acidA Deep Dive into pH, Health, and Everyday Life Have you ever puckered your lips after biting into a lemon or felt a burning sensation in your chest after a spicy meal?
-That’s the tangy sensation of acidity in action….
-Read More and enzymes, which break down proteins.
+That’s the tangy sensation of acidity in action.
+While we often associate acidity with food and taste, it’s… Read More and enzymes, which break down proteins.
 The stomach muscles churn the food and mix it with gastric juices, creating a semi-liquid mixture called chyme.

 - Etymology: “Stomach” originates from the Greek word “stomachos,” meaning “throat” or “gullet.”

 The small intestine is where most of the digestion and absorptionAbsorption refers to the process of how your body takes in nutrients from the food you eat.
-Imagine it like a gateway that allows the broken-down bits of your food to pass from your digestive system into your bloodstream, where… Read More of nutrients occur.
+Imagine it like a gateway that allows the broken-down bits of your food to pass from your digestive system into your bloodstream, where they can be delivered to your cells for energy. •… Read More of nutrients occur.
 This long, narrow tube is divided into three sections: the duodenum, jejunum, and ileum.

 - Jejunum and ileum: These sections are lined with tiny finger-like projections called villi, which increase the surface area for nutrient absorption.
 Nutrients are absorbed into the bloodstream through the villi and transported to the rest of the body.